Skip to main content

 • Capacity to consent.
 Once a minor is emancipated, he or she can enter into contracts and dictate his or her own health-care choices, among other adult responsibilities.

-• Some adult activities still prohibited.
-Getting emancipated means a child still cannot vote or drink alcohol.
+• Some adult activities are still prohibited.
+Getting emancipated doesn’t change other laws.
+A 16 or 17-year-old still cannot vote or drink alcohol.
 Marriage may also be out of the question, depending on your state's laws.

 Was this helpful?